documentation Archives | Shufrans TechDocs Home // documentation Archives | Shufrans TechDocs

 However, technical jargon can sometimes make it challenging for customers to understand the instructions and warnings, leading to improper use of equipment, which may result in serious injuries.

-For instance, phrases such as “musculoskeletal discomfort” may not be easily understood by customers who are not familiar with medical terminology.
-Similarly, terms like “Qualified Trainer” may not be clear to some users, who may not know who qualifies as a “qualified” trainer.
+For instance, phrases such as “musculoskeletal discomfort” isn’t quite easily understood by customers who are not familiar with medical terminology.
+Similarly, terms like “Qualified Trainer” may not be clear to some users.

 To avoid such issues, it is crucial to communicate safety information in a way that is easy to understand and accessible to the general public.
 It is important to use simple, clear, and concise language that is understandable by a broad audience.